GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Analysis

-and then, by continuity of eigenvalues with respect to the matrix entries, $\lambda(\alpha)$ is strictly less than $1$ for sufficiently small $\alpha>0$.
-Then it is always possible to find $\alpha>0$ that keeps the remaining eigenvalues inside the unit circle.
-Since $y_t\geq 0$ for all $t$, it holds
+Then, by continuity of eigenvalues with respect to the matrix entries, $\eig(\alpha)$ is strictly less than $1$ for sufficiently small $\alpha>0$.
+Then, it is always possible to choose $\alpha>0$ so as the remaining eigenvalues stay in the unit circle.
+Therefore, the spectral radius is $\rho(A(\alpha)) < 1$.
+Moreover, since $A(\alpha)$ and $q^t$ have only non-negative entries, one can use~\eqref{eq:linear_system} to write